 Pre-recorded demos are usually dull walkthroughs of the product's features.
 That’s why they are often tedious and have lower conversion rates.
 Not only that but, they kill the opportunity to personalize the pitch to the prospect’s pain point.
 Additionally, pre-recorded demos usually don't hold the viewer's attention, make the whole process blend, and worst of all, prospects aren’t engaged and can’t ask questions.
 You're lucky if they skip to what interests them but it’s more likely they’ll close the video and move on.

-But there is one significant benefit to pre-recorded demos — they don’t require ongoing resources and time and can be efficiently repurposed.
+But there is one significant benefit to pre-recorded demos — they don’t require ongoing resources and time and can be efficiently repurposed with a demo script.

 Pros and cons of pre-recorded SaaS demos